v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 If you delete a sensitivity label in the Security & Compliance Center, note that the label is not removed from content, and any protection settings continue to be enforced on the content.

-If you edit a sensitivity label in the Security & Compliance Center, the version of the label that was applied to content is what’s enforced.
+If you edit a sensitivity label in the Security & Compliance Center, the version of the label that was applied to content is what’s enforced on that content.

 ## What label policies can do